 On March 1, 2018, WP Engine launched a new set of plans: Startup, Growth, and Scale.
-Along with these plans came the ability to develop within Production, Staging, and Development environments.
+Along with these plans came the ability to develop within Production, Staging, and Development environments (on the new plans as well as Agency and custom dedicated plans).
 This has many of our existing customers wondering: What is a Staging environment, and how is it different than my existing 1-Click Staging site?
 In this article we will explore the differences between the two types of Staging.

 WP Engine introduced 1-Click Staging environments many years ago, as a tool users can harness in the WordPress Admin Dashboard.
 Using the Copy site from Live to Staging button, users can copy to a 1-Click Staging environment with a similar naming convention to their CNAME.
 1-Click Staging environment names look something like: [environment].staging.wpengine.com, where your CNAME for the live website would be environment.wpengine.com.